nbourdi/DatabasesProject/README.md

 4. Set up the database with all initial mock data inserted.

-    Click the "Shell" button on the Control Panel and execute quick-set-up.
+    Click the "Shell" button on the Control Panel and execute quick-set-up.sql.

   ```